xaynetwork/xayn_saltyrtc_client_dart/flutter_saltyrtc_client/README.md

 There are a few other relevant events:

-- `ResponderAuthenticated` is emitted once the client to client handshake succeeded, it matters during the initial peering as once it's emitted the auth token should no longer be used.
+- `ResponderAuthenticated` is emitted once the client to client handshake succeeded, it matters during the initial peering as once it's emitted the auth token must no longer be used.
 It's emitted by both kinds of clients and always contains the public key of the `Responder` independent of which client emitted it.
-- Events specific to the `Task` implementation, like a e.g. `DataReceived` event containing some data or a  `DataChannelOpened` event which provides a instance allowing sending/receiving data over the data channel.
+- Events specific to the `Task` implementation, like a `DataReceived` event containing some data or a  `DataChannelOpened` event which provides a instance allowing sending/receiving data over the data channel.